-4Please see "Research to Build and Present Knowledge" in Writing and "Comprehension and Collaboration" in Speaking and Listening for additional standards relevant to gathering, assessing, and applying information from print and digital sources.
+4Please see "Research to Build and Present Knowledge" in Writing and "Comprehension and Collaboration" in Speaking and Listening for additional standards relevant to gathering, assessing,

 College and Career Readiness Anchor Standards for Writing

 The K-5 standards on the following pages define what students should understand and be able to do by the end of each grade.
 They correspond to the College and Career Readiness (CCR) anchor standards below by number.
 The CCR and grade-specific standards are necessary complements-the former providing broad standards, the latter providing additional specificity-that together define the skills and understandings that all students must demonstrate.